lauroguedes/tic-tac-toe-game/README.md

 ## Tic Tac Toe Game
-This is a simple Tic Tac Toe game implemented in Laravel and Livewire.
+This is a simple Tic Tac Toe game implemented in Laravel, Livewire and Reverb.
 The game allows two players to take turns marking spaces on a 3x3 grid until one of them wins or the game ends in a draw.
-It allows players to play against each other or against each other in real-time.
+It allows players to play against each other in real-time.

 ### Stack
 - PHP 8.3